-Phase Six and Realms of Tirakan are both complete role-playing games.
-The rules and all associated materials are sufficient to play adventures in the world of Tirakan, as well as any other world within Phase Six.
-You can use these rules freely, and adventure with friends.
-Alternatively you can create your very own world based on the eras and settings within the system.
+Phase Six and Realms of Tirakan are complete roleplaying games.
+These rules and all associated materials are sufficient to play adventures in the world of Tirakan, as well as many other worlds.
+You can use these rules freely, and adventure with friends in any of the Phase Six worlds.
+Or you can create your own world based on the epochs available in this system.

-Phase Six is the name of the core rulebook itself.
+The name Phase Six stands for the rulebook itself.
 More information on available worlds and expansions can be found later in this chapter.

-The Phase Six system is available for download as a PDF and can be played without a digital device.
-However, the focus of the system is to be played over an internet platform such as Discord, Teamspeak or similar.
+This system is available as a PDF and can be played completely without electronic aids.
+However, the focus of the system in our modern times is to be played over an internet platform such as Discord, Teamspeak or similar.
 The associated platform https://phasesix.org offers all kinds of tools for managing characters and campaigns.
-In addition you can roll any check directly on your character page and optionally display the results in your Discord chat.
+In addition, dice can be rolled here, and dice results can optionally be passed on to a Discord chat.